McCreary County v. American Civil Liberties Union: History

 After three Kentucky counties posted large and readily visible copies of the Ten Commandments in their courthouses, and a school district in a third county posted a similar display, the American Civil Liberties Union (ACLU) sued.
 In response to the suit, and before the district court responded, both counties adopted similar resolutions that clarified the purposes of the displays as acknowledging "the precedent legal code upon which the civil and criminal codes of ...
 Kentucky are founded."
 The district court, following the Lemon v.
 Kurtzman test, entered a preliminary injunction against the newly modified exhibits, finding that there was no secular purpose behind the inherently religious displays.

 After changing counsel, the counties revised the exhibits again.
 The new posting, entitled "The Foundations of American Law and Government Display", consisted of nine framed documents of equal size.
 One set out the Commandments explicitly identified as the "King James Version", quoted them at greater length, and explained that they have profoundly influenced the formation of Western legal thought and the American nation.
 In addition to the Commandments, the counties added historical documents containing religious references as their sole common element.
 The additional documents included framed copies of the Magna Carta, the Declaration of Independence, the Bill of Rights, the lyrics of the Star Spangled Banner, the Mayflower Compact, the National Motto, the Preamble to the Kentucky Constitution, and a picture of Lady Justice.

 On the ACLU's motion, the district court included this third display in the preliminary injunction despite the counties' professed intent to show that the Commandments were part of the foundation of American Law and Government and to educate county citizens as to the documents.
 The court took proclaiming the Commandments' foundational value as a religious, rather than secular, purpose under Stone v.
 Graham and found that the counties' asserted educational goals crumbled upon an examination of this case's history.

 The Sixth Circuit Court of Appeals affirmed the decision, stressing that, under Stone, displaying the Commandments bespeaks a religious object unless the display is integrated with other material so as to carry "a secular message."
 The Sixth Circuit saw no integration because of a lack of a demonstrated analytical or historical connection between the Commandments and the other documents.

+The county petitioned for a writ of certiorari, which was granted on October 12, 2004.
+Oral arguments were heard on March 2, 2005.
+Mathew D. Staver argued the cause for the county, Solicitor General Paul D. Clement appeared on behalf the Bush administration in support of the county, and David A. Friedman, then the general counsel of the Kentucky ACLU, argued for the ACLU.